 Seven-year-old Joel Littleton has been battling sickle cell disease (SCD) his entire life, but he has not been doing it alone.

-For the first five years of his life, Joel took penicillin and iron supplements every day in addition to managing an extensive pain management routine.
-Though the Littleton family has been in and out of the hospital more times than they can count, they are thankful for the incredible support of the entire staff at the Aflac Cancer Center.
+For the first five years of his life, Joel took penicillin and iron supplements every day in addition to undergoing an extensive pain management routine.

 When Joel was 6, he was rushed to Children’s with acute chest syndrome.
 Doctors informed his family that his condition was worsening and that he would require a complete blood transfusion.